ResetSmith/ResetSmith.github.io/content/posts/wordpress/lamp_22/index.md

 sudo apt install apache2
 ```

-And when once that is completed you can navigate to the IP address of the server in your web browser and should be greeted with the Apache2 Default Page.
+And once that is completed you can navigate to the IP address of the server in your web browser and should be greeted with the Apache2 Default Page.
 There is still some work to be done in order to get Apache to properly serve up a webpage.
 But this is all we need for now, we'll create a VirtualHost file and configure it on a later step.

-{{< alert type="warn" >}}
+{{< alert type="warning" >}}
 **Connection Errors**\
 If your server will not display the Apache Configuration/Default page and you followed the steps in the *DigitalOcean initial server setup* it's likely your connection is being blocked by the UFW firewall.
 You can open your Firewall to allow Apache connections with the following command
 ```